Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 3. ner
 4. analysis

+#### Runtime measurements
 The runtime for EasyNER and the modules can be obtained by setting "TIMEKEEP" on top of the config file to "true".
 The runtime will be storerd in seconds in the file "timekeep.txt" in the main EasyNER folder (same folder as the config file).

+#### CPU limit:
+You can specify the number of CPUs to be used in the case of parallel runs by setting the "CPU_LIMIT" on top of the config file to the desired number.
+If the number is higher than the available CPUS, one less CPU than those available is used.

 When the config file is updated, save it and start the run (see step 3.).